aeosynth/draft/README.md

 draft results are stored in [iriscouch](https://aeosynth.iriscouch.com:6984/_utils/)

-to store results in your own couch, in the `data` directory, create a `couch.json` file with your credentials
+to store results in your own couch, create `data/couch.json` with your credentials